CaoAssignments/guides/cse11-java-setup.md

     ```

-# Switching between existing Java versions
+# Extra: Switching between existing Java versions

-If you are on a Mac and have more than one version of Java installed, the following steps will show you how to set the default version of Java to your preferred version (Java 11 is used as an example below).
+If you are on a Mac and **have more than one version of Java installed**, the following steps will show you how to set the default version of Java to your preferred version (Java 11 is used as an example below).

 *If you are on Windows, ask on Piazza or come to office hours.
 We will
 provide information on this if there's demand.*